-The events continue throughout the week at various venues with the ‘DUFFIELD 5’ steeplechase on Monday, starting from Meadows School; the BBQ organised by all the local churches on Tuesday on Eyes Meadow; the children’s SPORTS SPECTACULAR on Wednesday, at Meadows School.
-DUFFIELD TENNIS & SQUASH CLUB are holding an OPEN EVENING and a TREE HUNT on Broadway on the Thursday – come and have a go.
+The events continue throughout the week at various venues with the ‘DUFFIELD 5’ steeplechase on Monday, starting from Meadows School; the BBQ organised by all the local churches on Tuesday on Eyes Meadow; the children’s SPORTS SPECTACULAR at Meadows School, a Q&A with the NATIONAL TRUST, on site at DUFFIELD CASTLE, and DUFFIELD SINGERS concert are all on Wednesday.
+DUFFIELD TENNIS & SQUASH CLUB are holding an OPEN EVENING-come and have a go, and there will be a TREE TRAIL on Broadway, on the Thursday.
 Friday sees the focus switch to the big Marquee on Eyes Meadow with DUFFIELD DYNAMOS staging their PRESENTATION EVENING.

 8.00am Saturday morning heralds the big push as volunteers set up the main event (why don’t you come down to help?).
 You can still make it back to see the Carnival Procession, this leaves Avenue Road at 12.45.
 It launches the Carnival Day, from then it is full on till we wind the evening down with live music till nine.
 See the Carnival Day page for the full programme (which will be distributed to local households at the beginning of June).